-If you get a letter about a missed bill and you don’t feel able to deal with it yourself get help.
-You can contact
+If you get a letter about a missed bill and you don’t feel able to deal with it yourself, seek help.
+You can contact:

 Make sure you are on the critical care register if you rely on electricity or hot water for your healthcare needs.

 Let your utility provider know if you have any disabilities or illnesses.
 They will have a vulnerable customer policy and may have a special team you can talk to if you run into difficulties.